Mosafridi/The-Sillage-Spot/README.md

 4. Open the application in your browser at `http://localhost:3000`.

 ## Contribution Team Project
-Karawan Azazi
+Karawan Azazi,
-Shoaib Afridi
+Shoaib Afridi,
-IKramah Jan
+IKramah Jan,
-Andrei Retsja
+Andrei Retsja,

 ---